fastrgv/CoTerminalApps/README.md

 It is recommended to resize your terminal window; then enlarge the font until the window just barely fits your computer screen.

 ===========================================================================

 ### CoTerminal-Space-Invaders (cinv.adb)
 This is my translation of nInvaders.c into Ada that has SOUND !!!
-[thanks to dettus@matrixx-bielefeld.de, copied from http://ninvaders.sourceforge.net/]

 You need only the (space)-key to fire your laser gun and the left/right arrow keys to move out of the way of the alien missiles.
-Needs an 80-chars x 30-lines window.
+The terminal window must be at least 80-chars wide x 30-lines.
 There are no command-line options, but difficulty increases with level.

-Note this app is under active development & improvement.
+Note that this app is still under active development & improvement.
 So be sure to check back for the latest update.
-Actually, it is an "early" release in a primitive state, yet it is playable and fun.
+Nevertheless, it is playable and fun.

 ### Pacman (cpac)